howmarketing/resume-cv/README.md

 #### PRUDENTIAL

 - Engineered a dynamic, customizable B.I.
 360 view dashboard platform for a premier financial services firm.
-- Employed React, Jest, CI/CD, and more to deliver the solution.
+- Employed ReactJs using NextJs, Unit test (Jest), CI/CD, SonarQube...
 - Orchestrated team priorities, fostered communication, and provided mentorship.
 - Advocated for development excellence and agile best practices.
 - Engaged closely with product owners to ensure project objectives were met and exceeded.